Secure CheckoutPersonal information is secured with SSL technology.

-- Includes lab methods for fuel cells characterization
+- Includes laboratory methods for fuel cell characterization and manufacture

-- Outlines approaches in modeling components, cells and stacks
+- Outlines approaches in modelling components, cells and stacks

-- Lists practical and theoretical methods for hydrogen production and storage
+- Covers practical and theoretical methods for hydrogen production and storage

 Students (undergraduate, graduate, PhD) in natural science and technology, chemical engineering, chemistry, physics, materials science, and electrical engineering; Researchers in industry, especially automotive industry and power generation by fuel cells

 2. Irreversible losses in fuel cells